 Your channel niche is the topics your cover in your YouTube video.

-If you make videos about high-value topics, like an insurance for example, then advertisers will pay higher rates to show their ads on your channel as you have an audience already interested in the products and services they are selling.
+If you make videos about high-value topics, like insurance for example, then advertisers will pay higher rates to show their ads on your channel as you have an audience already interested in the products and services they are selling.
 The same insurance company, however, may not be willing to pay as much on a gaming channel though, as the audience will have a much lower likelihood of converting.

 If we stick with the insurance example, these are also high-value products/services being sold, which means the advertising companies can spend more to acquire new customers.

 With a gaming channel, an advertiser that sells gaming accessories with an average value of $80 will not be able to spend that much on advertising.
-Also, there are many more gaming channels around than there are insurance related channels, meaning that for the advertiser, they have a lot of options, so the price of ads on that type of channel stays low, whereas the insurance channel only has so many spots that can be sold.
+Also, there are many more gaming channels around than there are insurance-related channels, meaning that the advertiser, they have a lot of options, so the price of ads on that type of channel stays low, whereas the insurance channel only has so many spots that can be sold.